Distributional Anchor Regression: Background

+As always, the structural equations are defined to hold as statements in distribution.
+By Corollary~1 in \citet{hothorn2018most}, the transformation function $\h$ and its inverse exist, are unique and monotone non-decreasing in $\rY$ and $\rZ$, respectively.
+In contrast to the linear SEM in eq.~\eqref{eq:sem}, the SEM in Definition~\ref{def:tsem} is set up involving a transformed response and a potentially non-linear inverse transformation $g$. \end{definition} However, from the perspective of transformation models it is more natural to parameterize the transformation function $\h$ instead of its inverse, because parameters in linear TMs are readily interpretable on this scale.
+For the empirical evaluation of the proposed estimator, we set up the transformation function as

-In contrast to the linear SEM in eq.~\eqref{eq:sem}, the SEM is set up for the transformed response. \end{definition} The basis expansion term $\bvec(\ry)^\top\thetavec$ can be viewed as an intercept function, which fixes the overall shape of the transformation function.
+A graphical representation of the SEM in Definition~\ref{def:tsem} is shown in Figure~\ref{fig:tsem}.
+The basis expansion $\bvec(\ry)^\top\thetavec$ in eq.~\eqref{eq:semtrafo} can be viewed as an intercept function, which fixes the overall shape of the transformation function.
 The remaining additive components of the transformation function, in turn, solely shift the transformation up- or downwards with the covariates.
-This may seem restrictive at first, however, all covariates influence not only the conditional mean, but all higher conditional moments of $F_{\rY \given \rx, \hvec, \avec}$.
-A graphical representation of the SEM from Definition~\ref{def:tsem} is given in Figure~\ref{fig:tsem}.
-However, we do not display the possibility that some components of $\rX$ directly influence each other, and likewise for $\rH$.
+This may seem restrictive at first, however, all covariates influence not only the conditional mean, but all higher conditional moments of $F_{\rY \given \rX, \rH, \rA}$.
+We do not display the possibility that some components of $\rX$ directly influence each other, and likewise for $\rH$.
 In fact, in the simulations in Section~\ref{sec:empirical}, the coefficients $\mB_{\rX\rX} = \mB_{\rH\rH} = 0$.

 Next, we will present our main proposal on distributional anchor regression to achieve robust TMs with respect to perturbations on the anchor variables $\rA$.